iamtrask/mine.js/README.md

 * blockchain (testrpc for now)
 * ipfs daemon

-_Note: This seems to cause connection issues, as an alternative run the `start_env.sh` script if you have testrpc and ipfs installed locally_

-This repository comes with a [docker-compose file](setup/docker-compose.yml) that allows you to bootstrap _ethereum_, _ipfs_ and any other services via one command.
+This repository comes with a [docker-compose file](setup/docker-compose-dev.yml) that allows you to bootstrap _blockchain_, _ipfs_ and any other services via one command.
 This will also start an instance of the latest `openmined/mine.js:edge` docker container with all local files mounted into it.
 This allows development on the code with an auto-reloading docker environment.

-_It will not work if you install new dependencies as those are not hot-loaded_
+_It will not work if you install new dependencies as those are not hot-loaded.
+You have to restart the `mine.js` container to install new dependencies._

 ```sh
 # to start the development environment